Using Essential Oils for Allergies: 3 Easy Steps!

 - Make sure to get plenty of sleep and relaxation, so my body was less full of stress hormones, and had access to its full resources of energy

-I noticed an immediate difference in my allergies after taking these steps!
+I noticed an immediate difference in my seasonal allergies after taking these steps!

 2. Clear allergens from your environment